hoegge/documentation/getting-started/projections.md

 eventstore --run-projections=none
 ```

+> QUESTION: If you omit the --run-projections=all --start-standard-projections=true they are disabled.
+So is this --run-projections=none to disable them for an running server or how does that make sense?

 > [!NOTE]
 > To use the default database location on macOS you need to use `sudo`, or you can change the location with the `--db` parameter.